aaronland/jpana/README.md

 * This has been tested on desktop Firefox and Safari and iOS.
 * Offline support (service workers) for the demo application is not enabled at this time (see comments below).

-## Why is it called "jpana" ?

-Mostly because I didn't spend much time thinking about a name.
-Both hirigana and katakana end in "ana" and "jp" is the abbreviation for Japan, so "jp" + "ana" = "jpana".
-Also, it's a mis-spelling of "japan" but that was just a coincidence.

 ## Screenshots